-Top Five Takeaways from the morning see Chris J Ward's presentation
+Top Five Takeaways from recent ISO 45001 workshop see Chris J Ward's presentation

 1. Momentum for 45001 is increasing as Nations adopt the Standard, notably the USA’s national standards' agency, ANSI, later this year.
 In addition to the >1m already working to 9001/14001 as existing Integrated Management Standards who will probably migrate to 45001.